-73. The global community recognizes the importance of forests for their role in sustaining biodiversity, their ability to provide a range of important environmental services and their potential to contribute to many countries' sustainable development plans.
-The SFM Program will focus on biomes of global importance for biodiversity and humanity: the Amazon, the Congo Basin, and Drylands, which will include forests and trees outside forests in dryland landscapes, where transformative impacts and multiple environmental benefits can be achieved.
+73. The global community recognizes the important role forests play in sustaining biodiversity, their ability to provide a range of important environmental services, and their potential to contribute to the sustainable development plans of many countries.
+The SFM Program will focus on biomes of global importance for biodiversity and humanity: the Amazon, the Congo Basin, and drylands, which will include forests and trees outside forests in dryland landscapes, where transformative impacts and multiple environmental benefits can be achieved.
 These three geographies host globally important biodiversity, store large amounts of carbon, and provide livelihoods to forest dependent communities.
-Investments in the SFM IP in GEF-7 will advance the work under the Biodiversity Focal Area in supporting the protection of High Conservation Value (HCV) forests and managing biodiversity in forested landscapes at the ecosystem scale.
+Investments in the SFM IP in GEF-7 will advance the work under the Biodiversity Focal Area in supporting the protection of High Conservation Value forests and managing biodiversity in forested landscapes at the ecosystem scale.